 Everyman doesn't acknowledge that: our debt, public and private, increases the profits of those with money to invest in the credit industry or government bonds.
 (Fox News told him the investors are his grandma.)
 Costs of production, including wages and salaries, increase investors' hoards, if their business consists of making loans to or investment in manufacturing operations or for outsourced production.
-In support of systematic theft from the community, Reagan's inspirational libertarian mentor said that moderate inflation is a byproduct of growth; growth of finance and other non productive services are as beneficial as any other; the abstract transactions increase the velocity of money and therefore reduce the necessity of inflation.
+In support of systematic theft from the community, Reagan's inspirational libertarian mentor said that moderate inflation is a byproduct of growth; growth of finance and other non productive services are as beneficial as any other; the abstract transactions increase the velocity of money and therefore reduce the need to grow the money supply.